Probing soft signals of gravitational-wave memory with space-based interferometers: Memory of compact binaries

-For an extreme mass-ratio scattering involving a large black hole (BH), the orbit of the small compact body can be approximated by an unbound geodesic in the background BH spacetime.
+For an extreme mass-ratio scattering involving a large BH, the orbit of the small compact body can be approximated by an unbound geodesic in the background BH spacetime.
 The dissipative effect is expected to be negligible in this case, since the incident velocity for scattering is bounded from below by the critical velocity for plunge in the test-body approximation.
 We compute the ordinary displacement memory produced by such a system using the general formula~\cite{Braginsky:1987kwo}:

-This is derived from the linearized Einstein equation in a flat background, but can be applied to scattering processes provided that the initial and final states live in a flat background.
+This is derived from the linearized Einstein equation in a flat background, but can be applied to scattering processes if the initial and final states live in a flat background.
 Eq.~\eqref{scattering_memory} can also be derived from the soft graviton theorem~\cite{strominger2014gravitationalmemorybmssupertranslations}.
-As can be checked, the low-velocity expansion of Eq.~\eqref{scattering_memory} up to $\mathcal{O}(v^4)$ agrees with the 1PN approximation:
+The low-velocity expansion of Eq.~\eqref{scattering_memory} up to $\mathcal{O}(v^4)$ (using the 1PN approximation for $\mathbf{v}_{1,2}$ in the CM frame) agrees with the 1PN approximation: